Things to do in Bakewell, Derbyshire

 Quaint court yard of shops at Hebdon Court, Bakewell, Peak District

-As well as the regular outdoor equipment stores and charity shops, Bakewell is home to several quirky passageways with antiques and vintage goods.
+As well as the regular outdoor gear stores and charity shops, Bakewell is home to several quirky passageways filled with antiques, vintage finds, and independent boutiques.

 Useful information for your visit to Bakewell